Injunction to restrain begging in Leeds City Centre discharged by High Court

 Leeds City Council obtained the injunction / restraining order from “begging” in Leeds City centre against “persons unknown”, even though a number of the alleged beggars, including Mr X and Mr Y, were known to Leeds City Council.
 Mr X and Mr Y were both then served with the injunction after it had been obtained despite being later described in Leeds City Council’s own evidence as known beggars and applications were then made to commit them to prison for breaching the injunction in July and August 2014 respectively.

-Following the grant of exceptional case funding after a lengthy struggle and two reviews on 5th November 2014 application was made by Mr X to set the injunction aside or for it to be discharged on the basis that:
+Following the grant of exceptional case funding, after a lengthy struggle and two reviews, on 5th November 2014 an application was made by Mr X to set the injunction aside or for it to be discharged on the basis that:

 - In any event the criteria for an injunction restraining a criminal offence or public nuisance were not met (especially as Parliament had reduced the penalty for the offence of begging to a Level 1 fine).

-- The injunction failed to consider the personal circumstances of the individuals concerned and was impermissibly made against “all persons”.
+- The injunction failed to consider the personal circumstances of the individuals concerned and was impermissibly made against “all persons”; and

 - Should not have been granted as it subverted the prohibition on the making of bye-laws without the permission of the Secretary of State.